saddamhbb/katalo9/README.md

 - Support Compression to gzip or brotli for production build
 - API using JSON Server.
 Please navigate to this URL: https://katalo9-api.herokuapp.com
 - Custom CSS Framework
+- On Demand changes SSR or CSR or use Both

 ## Layout Breakpoints
 1. \>= 992px Desktop